The Tamale Lady, Jet Martinez & Megan Wilson, text by Nick Hedlund and Ronin Miyamoto-San

 A Grassroots Not-For-Profit Project From Beginning to Future

 Clarion Alley Mural Project has been a grass roots project from beginning to future.
-Organized by a handful of individuals who have volunteered thousands of hours with the added generosity of hundreds of community members who've committed their time and energy to CAMP over the past 21 years.
+Organized by a handful of individuals who have volunteered thousands of hours with the added generosity of hundreds of community members who've committed their time and energy to CAMP since 1992.
 In a city that is rapidly changing to cater to the one-percent at every level, CAMP is one of the last remaining truly punk venues in San Francisco.
-The evolution of the project over the past 20 years has been one of incredible successes:
+The evolution of the project over since 1992 has been one of incredible successes:

 The initial transformation of the Alley from a primarily blighted space to one filled with murals - color, as well as the City's first black and white murals with a full range of styles and content - as a collective community effort;